dansirdan/queue-presentation/README.md

 - arr: the array to store our elements (in this case numbers)
 - front: points to the front number
 - rear: points to the back number
-- capacity: the size of the queue (optional)
+- capacity: the size of the queue
 - count: current amount in the queue

 ```